dheyay/mAIncrafters/docs/status.md

 #### Navigating
 Dijkstra's shortest path Algorithm is currently used as our method of navigation once we have determined the location of the object we are looking for.
 As it stands currently, we use Dijkstra's algorithm to find the path between the agent's current location and some material location in two dimensions, while we have a stack implemented to keep reccord of the current shortest path back.
-As the environment get more complex, Dijkstra's will also be used to find the return path from the agent's current location to the starting position.
+As the environment get more complex, Dijkstra's will also be used to find the return path from the agent's current location to the starting position in coordination with the general path from the stack (since the farther we go, we will eventually be out of observation range of the starting point).

 Dijkstra's shortest path for the agent: